zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 only if they have the same meaning in both modes.

 The following table shows the Prometheus metrics in the standard metric definition.
-This includes both metric service and resource property based metrics:
+This includes both :term:`metric service based metrics` and :term:`resource property based metrics`:

 ======================================================  ====  ====  ==================================================================
 Prometheus Metric                                       Mode  Type  Description